 1. Focus on an Uncommon Niche

-The majority of real estate agents work on buying or selling residential properties, but there are many other types of real estate transactions available to licensed salespeople.
-For instance, a few common real estate niches are working with FSBOs (for sale by owner), expired listings, and commercial properties.
-These niches tend to be much less saturated by real estate agents, but are still well-known and widely understood.
-Even with a smaller number of agents targeting FSBOs or expired listings, you’re still likely to face a lot of competition.
+Most real estate agents work on buying or selling residential properties, but many other types of real estate transactions are available to licensed salespeople.
+For instance, a few uncommon real estate niches are short sales, auctions, and preforeclosures.
+These niches tend to be much less saturated by real estate agents but are still well-known and have clientele who need the help of real estate agents.

 - Contacting attorneys or tax professionals